Sekhemre-Wepmaat Intef

 Sekhemre-Wepmaat Intef-Aa (sometimes Intef V) was an Ancient Egyptian pharaoh of the 17th Dynasty of Egypt, who lived late during the Second Intermediate Period, when Egypt was divided in two by Hyksos-controlled Lower Egypt and Theban-ruled Upper Egypt.

 Biography

 Sekhemre-Wepmaat Intef is sometimes referred to as Intef V, and sometimes as Intef VI.
 His nomen, Intef-Aa, translates as "His father brought him, the great" or "Intef, the great."
 His name may also render as Inyotef-aa.

 He ruled from Thebes and was probably buried in a tomb in the necropolis of Dra' Abu el-Naga'.

 Family

 It is assumed that Sekhemre-Wepmaat Intef-aa and Nubkheperre Intef were brothers, due to the inscription of Nubkheperre on the coffin of Intef-aa.
 Furthermore, it is assumed that Nubkheperre, and also Intef-aa, were sons of a king called Sobekemsaf, based on an inscription from a doorjamb from a 17th Dynasty temple at Gebel Antef.
 Two kings named Sobekemsaf are known, Sobekemsaf I and Sobekemsaf II, and it is believed that the doorjamb refers to Sekhemre Shedtawy Sobekemsaf (Sobekemsaf II).

+His mother [...] held the title string King's Mother (mwt-nsw); King's Wife Senior/Great (ḥmt-nsw wrt); ẖnmt nfr ḥḏt (United with the White Crown).
+This seems to confirm that Intef-aa was the son of a king and born to the king's primary wife.